 6. Reduce Blood Sugar Levels and Diabetes

 Chia seeds stop temporary spikes in blood sugar levels after meals.
-These sudden spikes in blood sugar level have adverse health effects especially when they occur on a regular basis.
+These sudden spikes in blood sugar levels have adverse health effects especially when they occur on a regular basis.

 Few studies have also claimed that chia seeds tend to improve insulin sensitivity.
 It aids in stabilizing blood sugar levels after meals.